 Without the superintendent or designee's permission, no student may enroll in a school in the district during a suspension or expulsion from another in-state or out-of-state school district, including a private, charter or parochial school or school district, if it is determined upon attempt to enroll that the student's conduct would have resulted in a suspension or expulsion in this district.
 The parent, guardian or student may request a conference with the superintendent or designee to consider if the conduct of the student would have resulted in a suspension or expulsion in this district.
 The superintendent or designee may make such suspension or expulsion from another district effective if it is determined that such conduct would have resulted in a suspension or expulsion in this district.
 If it is determined that such conduct would have resulted in a suspension or expulsion in this district.
-If it is determined that such conduct would have resulted in a suspension or expulsion in this district.
-If it is determined that such conduct would not have resulted in a suspension or expulsion in this district.
+The superintendent or designee shall not make such suspension or expulsion from another school or district effective.
+The superintendent or designee shall not make such suspension or expulsion from another school or district effective.
 The superintendent or designee shall not make such suspension or expulsion from another school or district effective.
 The superintendent or designee shall not make such suspension or expulsion from another school or district effective.
 The superintendent or designee will consider whether the student has received the due process required by law before making any decision.